kubernetes/website/content/en/blog/_posts/2022-05-03-kubernetes-release-1.24.md

 ### Dockershim Removed from kubelet

-After an initial deprecation in Kubernetes 1.20, the dockershim has been removed from the kubelet in favor of runtimes that comply with the Container Runtime Interface (CRI) designed for Kubernetes.
-From Kubernetes 1.24 and up, if you are currently relying on Docker Engine as your container runtime, you will need to either use one of the other supported runtimes (such as containerd or CRI-O) or use cri-dockerd.
+After its deprecation in v1.20, the dockershim component has been removed from the kubelet.
+From v1.24 onwards, you will need to either use one of the other [supported runtimes](https://kubernetes.io/docs/setup/production-environment/container-runtimes/) (such as containerd or CRI-O) or use cri-dockerd if you are relying on Docker Engine as your container runtime.
 For more information about ensuring your cluster is ready for this removal, please see [this guide](/blog/2022/03/31/ready-for-dockershim-removal/).

 ### Beta APIs Off by Default